jasonyansk/resume/index.md

 #### Senior Platform Engineer _| May 2023 - Present_

 1. Led the migration from NetBackup to Azure Backup, achieving cost reductions and enhancing backup efficiency
 1. Implemented Azure Server Arc for on-premises Windows Servers, providing centralized control within Azure environment
 1. Centralized Windows patch management using Azure Update Manager, improving compliance and reducing vulnerabilities

 ### City, University of London, _London, UK_

 #### VMware Specialist _| Jul 2021 – Jan 2023_

 1. Executed the comprehensive upgrade of the VMware infrastructure (vCenter, ESXi, SRM) of 600+ VMs from legacy versions to the latest releases, ensuring improved performance, security, and scalability
 1. Automated the creation of Veeam DR plan based on vSphere tags using Powershell script
 1. Managed the implementation of NetApp S3 object storage solution, optimizing data storage and retrieval

 ### The University of Hong Kong, _Hong Kong_

 #### IT Officer _| Oct 2019 – Dec 2020_

 1. Facilitated effective collaborations with external parties to ensure successful implementation of various projects

 ### Shangri-la International Hotel Management Limited, _Hong Kong_

 #### System Administrator _| Dec 2016 – Oct 2019_

-1. Led the planning and engineering of a new office setup, spearheading the deployment of Horizon VDI solution for 150 users.
-Managed budgeting, infrastructure design, and supervised all stages of implementation
+1. Planned, designed and architected a new office setup, including budgeting, HVAC, network and power connectivity.
+Utilized Horizon VDI to enhance efficiency and accessibility
-1. Championed the consolidation of backup solutions to a unified Veeam-only environment, resulting in a 20% improvement in operational efficiency and streamlined backup processes
+1. Championed the consolidation of backup solutions to a unified Veeam-only environment, resulting in a 20% improvement in backup efficiency and streamlined backup processes
 1. Oversaw the administration of IT infrastructure, including Active Directory, vSphere, HPE 3PAR, and Nimble storage systems, ensuring optimal performance and reliability
-1. Delivered L2 and L3 IT technical support to a global network of 100+ hotels and 10000+ end users
+1. Streamlined patch management for 100 hotels and 10,000 users by implementing a centralized server with ManageEngine Endpoint Central, significantly enhancing operational efficiency

 ### Café de Coral Holdings Limited, _Hong Kong_

 #### Network and System Administrator _| May 2016 – Dec 2016_

 1. Ensured server uptime exceeding 99%, while effectively managed the operations of MS SQL and Oracle databases

 ### iCON Business System Limited, _Hong Kong_